Hello Mary Lou: Prom Night II: Contemporary

-Kevin Thomas of the Los Angeles Times gave the film a positive review, praising Lyon's performance and drawing comparisons to Blue Velvet, adding: "You don't ... have to take Hello Mary Lou at all seriously, and it probably would be a mistake to do so.
-Certainly, it's not on the deeply personal, highly idiosyncratic artistic level of the David Lynch film, but it is a splendid example of what imagination can do with formula genre material."
-Vincent Canby of The New York Times described the film's extended "grand guignol" finale, writing: "Bruce Pittman, the director, and Ron Oliver, who wrote the screenplay, have constructed the movie as if it were a gourmet banquet for toddlers.
+Vincent Canby of The New York Times gave the film a mixed review and described its extended "grand guignol" finale, writing: "Bruce Pittman, the director, and Ron Oliver, who wrote the screenplay, have constructed the movie as if it were a gourmet banquet for toddlers.
 From the first course to the last, it's all ice cream."
 Bill Cosford from The Arizona Republic called it "a badly made film, as awkward as can be, and long stretches of it make no sense whatsoever.
 Nor does it manage, as the better slasher films do, to re-create a high-school milieu of even passing authenticity."
+Ted Mahar of The Oregonian expressly disliked the film, awarding it a one-star rating and describing it as "not so much a story as an occasion for a glut of not necessarily related special effects."
+TV Guide awarded the film one out of five stars, praising the special effects and Pittman's direction, but ultimately deemed the film "all too predictable."

-Betsy Sherman of The Boston Globe deemed the film a "miserly slice-and-dicer: Carrie without the bucket of blood," though she conceded it is "somewhat livened by the presence of Michael Ironside."
+Numerous critics noted parallels and homages to other horror films, such as Carrie (1976), The Exorcist (1973), and A Nightmare on Elm Street (1984).
+(Note: Attributed to multiple critical reviews.)
+Betsy Sherman of The Boston Globe gave the film a mixed review, describing it as a "miserly slice-and-dicer: Carrie without the bucket of blood," though she conceded it is "somewhat livened by the presence of Michael Ironside."
+Stephen Hunter of The Baltimore Sun alternately described Ironside's talents as "waste[d]" and criticized the screenplay as "rudimentary."
 The Philadelphia Daily Newss Ben Yagoda panned the film, writing that it "can be credited with nothing other than providing temporary employment for a group of untalented individuals," and drawing comparisons between Peggy Sue Got Married (1986) and The Exorcist (1973).
 Richard Harrington of The Washington Post drew similar comparisons, writing that the film "may be derivative, but for the most part it's clever enough to trade on its sources with humor and class.
 It's Peggy Sue Lives on Elm Street, with dollops of Carrie, The Exorcist and a half dozen other genre stalwarts."

-Stephen Hunter of The Baltimore Sun criticized what he described as a "rudimentary" script as well as the "waste" of Michael Ironside.
-The Atlanta Constitutions Eleanor Ringel wrote: "for all its rip-offs, Hello Mary Lou is never a total chore to sit through.
-As vengeance-minded females go, Ms. Schrage makes Glenn Close in Fatal Attraction come off like a Girl Scout leader," adding that it serves as a "black-comic commentary on the whole notion of prom queens."
-Juan Carlos Coto of the South Florida Sun-Sentinel reviewed the film favorably, writing that "despite its lack of original material, this film is well-scripted, directed, and acted–and surprisingly entertaining."
-A review in TV Guide awarded the film one out of five stars, praising the special effects and Pittman's direction, but ultimately deemed the film "all too predictable."